nbcu-DigitalDistribution/nbcu-mobile-challenge/challenge.md

 Feel free to use any dependency manager you're most comfortable with if necessary.

-Please include a README with your project that provides instructions on how to run your app, a brief explanation of any dependencies you decided to utilize and why, and any other notes you feel are important (e.g. architctural decisions, shortcomings, things you didn't get to complete, things you think you could improve on, etc.).
+Please include a README with your project that provides instructions on how to run your project, a brief explanation of any dependencies you decided to utilize and why, and any other notes you feel are important (e.g. architctural decisions, shortcomings, things you didn't get to complete, things you think you could improve on, etc.).

 **We are looking for**:

 - Ability to write working, readable and testable code
 - Knowledge of the platform/language patterns and idioms + the ability to use them efficiently
 - Tests to accompany your code

+**Submission**

+Upon completion of your project, please send us a GitHub link so we can clone and review your project.